Okra Ohitashi is a simple, light, and flavorful Japanese side dish of blanched okras in a soy sauce-based marinade.

 - 10 Okras

-- Katsuobushi (dried bonito flakes) (for sprinkling, omit for vegetarian)
+- Katsuobushi (dried bonito flakes) (optional topping; omit for vegetarian/vegan)

 - Gather all the ingredients.